Creating impact through research

 We use advocacy and public engagement as pathways to our impact.

-ANDROID Disaster Resilience Network and its Professors Dilanthi Amaratunga and Richard Haigh were part of the organization of - Intergovernmental Segment, Ministerial Roundtable, held on the 16th March 2015, at Sendai International Centre as part of the UN World Conference on Disaster Risk Reduction.
+ANDROID Disaster Resilience Network and its Professors Dilanthi Amaratunga and Richard Haigh were part of the organization of the Intergovernmental Segment, Ministerial Roundtable, held on the 16th March 2015, at Sendai International Centre as part of the UN World Conference on Disaster Risk Reduction.